 Fast forward 15 centuries to the Arab arrival in Sicily.
 Agrigento was no longer the resplendent city of Magna Graecia temples to mythical gods .
 With the city now inhabited by Greek Orthodox Christians, the temples’ origin and meaning had long been forgotten.
 Sheep grazed among the structures.

-Their agriculture was among the many lasting gifts the Arabs brought with them.
+Agriculture was among the gifts the Arabs brought with them.
 In a far corner of the ridge, they came upon the remains of the lake, now obliterated with overgrowth, and saw it as a garden.
 They planted citrus, vegetables, fruit and nut trees, bananas, sugar cane and date palms brought from their native land.

-With the Arab’s departure 220 years later, in the 16th century the church took over Kolymbetra’s maintenance.
-The garden became a major tourist stop for Grand Tour travelers until, in the 1980s, the water supply failed.
+With the Arab’s departure 220 years later, the church took over Kolymbetra, maintaining it as a garden so lush that it became “must stop” for Grand Tour travelers.
+The idyll continued until the 1980s when Kolymbetra’s water system failed.
 Abandoned once again, the garden descended into a jungle of brambles.

 In 1999, the National Trust of Italy stepped in, removing overgrowth and restoring terraces, ancient aqueducts and irrigation systems.
-What could be rejuvenated in the garden was pruned and inventoried; with new trees and plants put in place according to ancient maps.
+What could be rejuvenated in the garden was pruned and cared fir.
+New trees and plants were put in place according to ancient maps.
 In 2001, the historic, five-hectares garden re-opened to the public.